 - the name of the image you pushed

 For example, the new repository might be called

 - Click the name of the new repository.
 You see details of the image that's been pushed to Oracle Cloud Infrastructure Registry

-(Optional) Use the Console to confirm that the function has been deployed to Oracle Functions successfully:
+(Optional) Use the Console to confirm that the function has been deployed to OCI Functions successfully: